AaltoPML/VAI-Lab/README.md

 ### From Code

-To launch the framework with the GUI:
+To launch the framework with the GUI

 ```python
 import aidesign as ai